VishakaB/VishakaB.github.io/README.md

 - 2023 IEEE 34th Annual International Symposium on Personal, Indoor and Mobile Radio Communications (PIMRC) | 31/10/2023
 - [Publication](https://ieeexplore.ieee.org/document/10293874)

-One of the most challenging tasks in a disaster scenario is detection and localization of victims with high accuracy and minimum delay, especially in out-of-coverage areas.
-In the event of a disaster that disrupts the cellular network infrastructure, emergency calls can be relayed to the core network via multi-hop D2D communications.
-In this paper, a localization system is proposed that uses radio measurements obtained through such D2D multi-hop assisted emergency calls to localize in-coverage and out-of-coverage devices.
-In order to address the uncertainty and gradual reception of information in real-time, a dynamic constraint satisfaction-based Multi Victim Localization Algorithm (MVLA) is proposed, which locates multi-hop devices in a progressive propagation manner to provide fast and accurate updates on victim locations.
-In the simulation results, MVLA, is compared with an existing particle filtering-based localization algorithm named RSSI Montecarlo Boxed Localization (RSSI-MCL) under an increasing number of emergency user devices and functional gNodeBs.
-Results demonstrate that MVLA significantly outperforms the RSSI-MCL method in terms of localization accuracy and computational delay.

 ### Ph.D Thesis: Reliable Emergency Service for 5G Networks
 - Authors: Vishaka Basnayake
 - Université Bourgogne Franche-Comté (UBFC), France | 6/2/2023